AdamBastin/KnoxDeviceMap/README.md

-# Knox Worker Map
+# Knox Device Map
-This web application combines all of your Knox Manage devices onto a single map with their most recent location.
-It can be configured to filter different categories based on the tags inside of Knox Manage.
+This web application combines all of your Samsung Knox Manage devices onto a single map with their most recent location.
+It can be configured to filter different tags based on device tags inside of Knox Manage.

 # Setup
 ## 1. Docker or Manual